-- How am I looking to change my career and/or skill set?
+- How am I looking to change my career and skill set?

 - What is my timeline, urgency, budget, and availability to make that change?

-- You’re looking to transition to data science or learn a particular skill, but you’re willing to have the transition be gradual and on the side of your current job.
+- You’re looking to transition to data science or learn a particular skill, but you’re willing to have the transition gradually and on the side of your current job.

 - You need to continue working a full-time job while you study data science.

-- You are willing to invest into your transition to data science, but have a budget that is less than $5,000, as opposed to a boot camp or masters degree that will typically be $15,000 or more.
+- You are willing to invest in your transition to data science but have a budget that is less than $5,000, instead of a bootcamp or master’s degree that will typically be $15,000 or more.

-If most or all of the above fit your circumstance, then you may be a great fit for a data science certificate.
-If your desire to change careers is more immediate and you have ample time to immerse yourself in the subject, a boot camp may be a more appropriate route.
+If most or all of the above fit your circumstance, you may be an excellent fit for a data science certificate.
+If your desire to change careers is more immediate and you have ample time to immerse yourself in the subject, a bootcamp may be a more appropriate route.

-Similarly, if you want a more long-term, traditional, and foundational career change that goes more in-depth, a masters degree may be the best route for you.
-If you’re having trouble determining the way to go, talking to alumni of any of these programs or industry professionals is a great way to think through your options, and evaluate which is the most fitting path.
+Similarly, if you want a more long-term, traditional, and foundational career change that goes more in-depth, a master’s degree may be the best route for you.
+If you’re having trouble determining the way to go, talking to alumni of these programs or industry professionals is a great way to think through your options and evaluate which is the most fitting path.

-- A data science certification is a program that focuses on developing technical skills that will boost your proficiency and hireability in the field of data science.
-They are typically either hosted by universities as “academic certifications,” or by companies as “industry certifications.”
+A data science certification is a program that focuses on developing technical skills that will boost your proficiency and hireability in data science.
+Universities typically host them as “academic certifications” or companies as “industry certifications”.

-- Academic certifications tend to focus on a broader set of skills, particularly the ones that will translate to getting a job in the field.
-Industry certifications, however, tend to focus on one particular skill, and may only charge you for the certification test that comes at the end of the course.
-In terms of total cost, academic certifications tend to be higher, but more hands-on.
+Academic certifications tend to focus on a broader set of skills, particularly those that will translate to getting a job in the field.
+Industry certifications, however, tend to focus on one particular skill and may only charge you for the certification test that comes at the end of the course.
+In terms of the total cost, academic certifications tend to be higher but more hands-on.

-- Cost varies heavily depending on the program, but getting an industry certification for a specific skill usually requires a payment for the final exam, which is typically between $100-1000.
-Academic certifications generally run around $2,000-10,000, but can be as low as $300 for a short course, and as much as $20,000 for a multi-year course.
+Cost varies heavily depending on the program, but getting an industry certification for a specific skill usually requires payment for the final exam, which is typically between $100-1,000.
+Academic certifications generally run around $2,000-10,000 but can be as low as $300 for a short course and $20,000 for a multi-year course.

-- Industry certifications often involve a lot of pre-recorded and pre-written content, which means that they tend to be self-paced over the course of a few months.
-Academic certifications have a wide range of potential lengths; they can be as short as one-to-two months, and as long as one-to-three years, particularly if you go the self-paced route.
+Industry certifications often involve a lot of pre-recorded and pre-written content, which tends to be self-paced over a few months.
+Academic certifications have a wide range of potential lengths; they can be as short as one-to-two months and as long as one to three years, mainly if you go the self-paced route.

-- A data science certification is ideal for someone who wants to transition their career to being data-focused, but wants to continue working full-time, or generally has a lot of responsibilities that would prevent full-time immersion into studies.
-It’s also ideal for someone who is on a stricter budget than the typical $15,000+ that a boot camp or masters program would require.
+A data science certification is ideal for someone who wants to transition their career to being data-focused but wants to continue working full-time or generally has a lot of responsibilities that would prevent full-time immersion into studies.
+It’s also ideal for someone on a stricter budget than the typical $15,000+ that a bootcamp or master’s program would require.